tobiasbriones/blog/mathswe/eng/dev/gp/providing-templates-for-repetitive-general--purpose-projects-2024-09-20/index.md

 on top of it 🤡.
 Further, I use functional libraries, like `fp-ts`, plus MathSwe standard libraries (in the future), which only increase the development overhead as the number of "micro" projects scale up.
-Consider that you can use Haskell (i.e., no extra FP libraries) in the backend if you want, but the frontend is limited to JS.
+Consider that you can use Haskell (i.e., no extra FP libraries/languages) in the backend if you want, but the frontend is limited to JS.

 A microfrontend itself is a monolith with parts it will never use nor make sense at all, like an `index.html` with `head` tags.
 So, you must repeat the same "getting started" web bloat *every time* you create a "microfrontend."
+You don't have the advantage of using an optimal language since you will have to add another language that transpiles to JS, if possible (e.g., TS, Purescript).

+All "microfrontends" are coupled to the same project setup, language(s), initial libraries, and ill-informed boilerplate (like `index.html`s).
+So, "microfrontends" are more similar to monoliths from their cold startup.

 Further, microfrontends require a "central monolith," and they have hidden complexity, like downloading libraries multiple times.
 If you're not especially *careful* and have multiple teams with big domain boundaries, I don't see microfrontends as a feasible solution.
-Conversely, microservices (normal programs instead of web bloat) can provide significant value earlier.
+Conversely, microservices (normal programs instead of web bloat) can provide **significant value *earlier***.

 Creating microservices requires attention to your domain design, but **creating microfrontends demands exceptional attention to all the design details**, and